zhaomiaoguo/mywebsite-hugo/content/project/interdependency.md

 date = 2016-04-27T00:00:00

 # Project title.
-title = "Interdependency of Power and Transportation"
+title = "Interdependency of Power and Transportation, sponsor: UCF ORC Seed"

 # Project summary to display on homepage.
 summary = "Power and transportation networks have various similarity and interdependency.
 This project looks at different linkages between these two critical infrastructure systems, including methodological and functional aspects"